 Neoadjuvant-adjuvant treatmentIn patients with EBC eligible for neoadjuvant-adjuvant treatment, Herceptin should be used concurrently with anthracyclines only in chemotherapy-naive patients and only with low-dose anthracycline regimens i.e. maximum cumulative doses of doxorubicin 180 mg/m2 or epirubicin 360 mg/m2.If patients have been treated concurrently with a full course of low-dose anthracyclines and Herceptin in the neoadjuvant setting, no additional cytotoxic chemotherapy should be given after surgery.
 In other situations, the decision on the need for additional cytotoxic chemotherapy is determined based on individual factors.Experience of concurrent administration of trastuzumab with low dose anthracycline regimens is currently limited to two trials.
 Herceptin was administered concurrently with neoadjuvant chemotherapy that contained three to four cycles of an anthracycline (cumulative doxorubicin dose 180 mg/m2 or epirubicin dose 300 mg/m2).
 The incidence of symptomatic cardiac dysfunction was low in the Herceptin arms (up to 1.7 %).
 Clinical experience is limited in patients above 65 years of age.

-Infusion reactions, allergic-like reactions and hypersensitivitySerious adverse reactions to Herceptin infusion that have been reported infrequently include dyspnoea, hypotension, wheezing, hypertension, bronchospasm, supraventricular tachyarrhythmia, reduced oxygen saturation, anaphylaxis, respiratory distress, urticaria and angioedema (see section 4.8).
+Infusion-related reactions (IRRs) and hypersensitivitySerious IRRs to Herceptin infusion including dyspnoea, hypotension, wheezing, hypertension, bronchospasm, supraventricular tachyarrhythmia, reduced oxygen saturation, anaphylaxis, respiratory distress, urticaria and angioedema have been reported (see section 4.8).
 Pre-medication may be used to reduce risk of occurrence of these events.
 The majority of these events occur during or within 2.5 hours of the start of the first infusion.
 Should an infusion reaction occur the infusion should be discontinued or the rate of infusion slowed and the patient should be monitored until resolution of all observed symptoms (see section 4.2).
 These symptoms can be treated with an analgesic/antipyretic such as meperidine or paracetamol, or an antihistamine such as diphenhydramine.
 The majority of patients experienced resolution of symptoms and subsequently received further infusions of Herceptin.
 Serious reactions have been treated successfully with supportive therapy such as oxygen, beta-agonists, and corticosteroids.
 In rare cases, these reactions are associated with a clinical course culminating in a fatal outcome.
 Patients experiencing dyspnoea at rest due to complications of advanced malignancy and comorbidities may be at increased risk of a fatal infusion reaction.
 Therefore, these patients should not be treated with Herceptin (see section 4.3).Initial improvement followed by clinical deterioration and delayed reactions with rapid clinical deterioration have also been reported.
 Fatalities have occurred within hours and up to one week following infusion.
 On very rare occasions, patients have experienced the onset of infusion symptoms and pulmonary symptoms more than six hours after the start of the Herceptin infusion.
 Patients should be warned of the possibility of such a late onset and should be instructed to contact their physician if these symptoms occur.

 Pulmonary eventsSevere pulmonary events have been reported with the use of Herceptin in the post-marketing setting (see section 4.8).
 These events have occasionally been fatal.
 In addition, cases of interstitial lung disease including lung infiltrates, acute respiratory distress syndrome, pneumonia, pneumonitis, pleural effusion, respiratory distress, acute pulmonary oedema and respiratory insufficiency have been reported.
 Risk factors associated with interstitial lung disease include prior or concomitant therapy with other anti-neoplastic therapies known to be associated with it such as taxanes, gemcitabine, vinorelbine and radiation therapy.
 These events may occur as part of an infusion-related reaction or with a delayed onset.
 Patients experiencing dyspnoea at rest due to complications of advanced malignancy and comorbidities may be at increased risk of pulmonary events.
 Therefore, these patients should not be treated with Herceptin (see section 4.3).
 Caution should be exercised for pneumonitis, especially in patients being treated concomitantly with taxanes.